itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 I recently discovered Irshad Karim's excellent [Draw A Box](http://www.drawabox.com) lessons, which start with the _absolute_ basics.
 Lines.
 Planes.
 Ellipses.
 Practice.
 Get that arm to know what the hell to do when your brain wants a line from _here_ to _there_.
 No, of COURSE your arm doesn't want to draw a straight line.
 Your arm is stupid.
 Learn how to tell your stupid, stupid arm to shut up and draw what your smart brain wants.

-I was making visible progress.
+It took time, but I made visible progress.
 My lines got straighter.
 My planes looked less like beanbag chairs and more like planes.
 I was truckin'.
 And then I started working on [dissections](http://drawabox.com/lesson/2).

 "Oh, cool!"
 I said to myself, young and nai&#776;ve.
 "Finally, I can start drawing real-world object patterns!"